General Festival Rules

 All Boots and Hearts ticket purchases are final sales, no refunds or exchanges.
 The festival takes place rain or shine.

-All campsites are assigned upon arrival on a first come first camped basis.
-There is NO saving spots.
-If you wish to camp beside another group you MUST arrive together.
+All non-reserved campsites are assigned upon arrival on a first come, first camped basis.
+You may not save spots for your friends.
+If you wish to camp beside another group, you MUST arrive together.
 There is one campsite per group/vehicle with a valid camping pass.

 The festival reserves the right to relocate campers to a substituted site, or area, if necessary.
 Please note that camping maps only provide an approximate location of campsites.